SAP-samples/teched2023-DA260/exercises/ex1/README.md

     ![ex_01_04](images/ex_01_04.png)

-5. Select S4_HANA which is of ABAP type from the list of connections.
-It will update the connection and *Select Source Container* button is auto selected for next step.
+5. Select *S4_HANA* which is of ABAP type from the list of connections.
+It will update the connection and *Select Source Container* button is auto selected for next step on the bottom of the screen highlighted in blue.

     ![ex_01_05](images/ex_01_05.png)